Empty AdditionalConfiguration.php breaks install tool

 <?php, the error does occur.

-#7 Updated by Christian Kuhn about 1 year ago
+Updated by Christian Kuhn almost 3 years ago

 - Status changed from Needs Feedback to Rejected